 The house formerly located in Altamonte Springs moved to its present location in the early 1970s.
 Mrs. McIntyre’s bed is the only original furniture; people donated the rest.
 The original floors and woodwork remain.

-No kitchen or indoor plumbing.
+The house didn’t have a kitchen or indoor plumbing when originally built.
 The McIntyre family bought the house in the early 20th century and added indoor plumbing.
 Eight back-to-back fireplaces.
 Two fireplaces located upstairs in the living quarters.
 Separate ladies and men’s parlors.

 A museum on the second floor shows pictures of the house move, newspaper articles from The Florida Republican published in 1886.
 Many personal items from that period displayed.
 Kitchen tools that belonged to Mrs. McIntyre and parts of a spinning wheel.
 The third floor housed the servants.
 So much history in Longwood.
 Hours of operation on the website.